insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 Any number of :py:attr:`~savant.config.schema.Module.parameters` can be set in the ``parameters`` section of the module configuration file, including user-defined ones.

+If you need to define a per-stream configuration, consider using external configuration options like Etcd or a database like Redis or MongoDB.
+Another option could be passing the required instructions in the Savant protocol with frame tags enabling precise per-frame configuration.

 The following parameters are defined for a Savant module by default:

 .. literalinclude:: ../../../savant/config/default.yml